team-listnr/text-to-speech-api/README.md

 Endpoint which is currently available in the API that you will use to convert text to speech:
 1. `/convert-text`: Performs the text-to-speech conversion.
+2. `/convert-url`: Performs the text-to-speech conversion given an article url.
+3. `/available-voices`: Returns a list of all the voices available on Listnr.

 <!-- 2. `/convert-article`: Performs the text-to-speech conversion on an article.
 Given an URL. -->
 <!-- 2. `/voices`: Returns a list of available voices. -->
 <!-- 3. `/languages`: Returns a list of available languages. -->